kiks2022/global-development-capstone/README.md

 | `Capstone_Report.pdf` | Full written report (objective, methodology, findings, recommendations) |
 | `README.md` | This file |

+> **Note on the raw dataset:** The original WDI CSV file is too large to include in this repository.
+Please download it directly from the World Bank source link below (see Dataset section) to reproduce or extend this analysis.

 ## Data Cleaning Process

 Using Power Query in Power BI, the raw WDI data was: